-14.27 Land adjacent the community stadium is allocated for mixed use.
-It is expected that a mixed leisure and commercial scheme will be delivered to compliment the sport offer elsewhere in the SEA.
+6.26 Land adjacent to the community stadium is allocated for mixed use.
+It is expected that a mixed leisure and commercial scheme will be delivered to complement the sport offer elsewhere in the SEA.

 Zone 3 - Northern Gateway area north of the A12